 Attracting workers who go the extra mile

 The home care sector normally has a reputation for poor pay and conditions.
-Employers typically pay the national minimum wage or a rate only marginally above it.
+Employers typically pay the national minimum or living wage (NMW) or a rate only marginally above it.
 Workers are often not properly compensated for travel expenses or for time spent travelling between visits and are frequently obliged to complete tasks in an unfeasibly short time.
 As a result, workers are often overstretched, unable to provide a decent service to clients, or earn a reasonable living for themselves.

 What makes Bluebird Care in Tameside stand out as an employer in this sector is that it is a small organisation, providing care for elderly or vulnerable adults in their own homes, but it is paying its workers the Living Wage.